tdewolff/minify/cmd/minify/README.md

 # Minify
-Minify is a CLI implementing the minify [library package](https://github.com/tdewolff/minify/blob/master/README.md).
+Minify is a CLI implemention of the minify [library package](https://github.com/tdewolff/minify/blob/master/README.md).

 ## Installation
 Make sure you have [Go](http://golang.org/) and [Git](http://git-scm.com/) installed.